 All appointments will be subject to pre-employment checks.
 These include identity, the right to work in the UK, references from previous employers and medical fitness.
 Some jobs require additional checks; these may include Disclosure and Barring Service (DBS), qualifications and professional registration.

 Somerset Council is committed to the highest possible standards of openness, probity and accountability.
 In line with that commitment we wish to encourage employees, and other workers within the council, who have serious concerns about any aspect of the council’s work to come forward and voice those concerns.

 Equality and Diversity Policies

-Somerset Council is committed to being a workplace where all job applicants and all employees are treated as individuals with dignity and respect and where positive challenge to violation of human rights, harassment, victimisation, and discriminatory behaviour is part of daily working practice.
+Somerset Council is committed to being a workplace where all job applicants and employees are treated as individuals with dignity and respect.
+It’s a place where we challenge violations of human rights, harassment, victimisation, and discriminatory behaviour as part of daily working practices.
 The council encourages good communication between all employees in order to understand the underlying reasons for, and thereby avoid, potential conflicts.

 The council will prevent detriment arising from disability and comply with its duty to make reasonable adjustments for the benefit of applicants and employees who have declared a disability.

 Our Procurement Process

 Somerset Council’s procurement activity is governed by and delivered within a significant and complex legislative framework.
 The Public Contract Regulations (PCRs) 2015 enact the 2014 EU Directive (2014/24/EU) into UK law and dictate how public procurement must be undertaken.
 Similarly, other examples of law impacting the way in which we procure our goods and services include, but are not limited to:

 - Public Services (Social Value) Act 2012